Help & Frequently Asked Questions

 +

-Tier 1 data is real-time.
-Tier 2 schedule API data refreshes daily to weekly.
-Tier 3 static data is updated manually whenever the operator publishes a new timetable.
-The last verified date is shown on every page.
+Tier 1 (live GPS) data is real-time, refreshing every 30 seconds.
+Tier 2 (schedule API) data is updated daily to weekly depending on the operator.
+Tier 3 (static schedules) is updated manually whenever the operator publishes a new timetable — the last verified date is displayed on every page.

 What do the tier badges mean?